 White subway tile is so classic & you can’t beat the price!!!

-I am not gonna lie, it took us FOREVER to finish tiling the tub.
+I am not gonna lie, it took us FOREVER to finish tiling the surround of our cast iron bathtub.

 I feel a little bad that I promised Jason I would not pick this tile again after the master bathroom in our last home but it’s so pretty & farmhousey 🙂